Shandaram/myLittleDash/README.md

 # **System Performance Dashboard**

 A responsive and accessible dashboard application that monitors and visualizes system performance metrics in real-time.
 This project is designed to provide key insights into system health, tracking critical statistics like **CPU load**, **battery status**, and **memory usage**.
-These metrics are presented through user-friendly widgets.
+These metrics are presented through user-friendly widgets, with dark mode available.

 ## **Features**
 - Real-time tracking of system performance metrics.